Move over kale and coconut water – there are some new food trends ready to take centre stage this yerar. Let’s talk about…Charcoal-infused juice.

 I tried the black lemonade by Pressed Juices which was infused with cayenne pepper.
 While I loved the fact it was low in sugar with only 2.4g in the bottle (juices often contain around 20g of sugar or more) it was less lemonade and more lemon flavoured water.
 For something that has no confirmed benefits, it was an expense I could do without.

-Ever one to love a new food trend, I enjoyed trying it; but the lack of evidence to support it’s supposed health claims mean I wouldn’t be relying on it as a health fix.
+Ever one to love a new food trend, I enjoyed trying it; I rely on it as a health fix given lack of evidence to support it’s supposed health claims mean

 What do you think?
 Do you love it, or think it’s just a hyped up marketing ploy?